 As a rule, each node wants to start its application as quickly as possible.
 In view of NM, this means that an actual configuration is made available to the applications as soon as possible.
 Finally, it is up to the application to decide whether to start communication immediately after it has become operable, or whether to wait until a minimum configuration is detected by NM.

-OSEK-NM distinguishes between
+OSEK NM distinguishes between

-actual configuration: set of nodes to which access is possible limp home configuration: set of nodes which due to failure cannot participate in the logical ring supply of the actual configuration comparison of a configuration with a target configuration indication of changed configuration
+- actual configuration: set of nodes to which access is possible - limp home configuration: set of nodes which due to failure cannot participate in the logical ring

 Therefore NM provides the following services: